 Asking questions in your self-introduction email increases the response rate and decreases the likelihood of people marking your email as spam.

 For example, ask if they are aware that your specific product or service can help solve a problem that is common in their industry.
 It’ll help you create an email that is personalized to what they may be looking for.
 As a result, your email will stand out from other unsolicited emails.

 If you want to get on a call or meet your recipient in person, it’s best to ask what time works best for them.

 You must do this tastefully and respectfully, though — don’t come across as demanding or pushy!
-One way is by mentioning someone they know who will vouch for your skills, expertise, product, or service, you are giving them a reason to give you the benefit of doubt.
+By mentioning someone they know who will vouch for your skills, expertise, product, or service, you are giving them a reason to give you the benefit of doubt.

 - Attention: Get your recipient to pay attention.